 Editor support

-You can also enable WebGPU for the Construct editor itself, where it will be used to render the Layout View.
+As of r450+, Construct now also enables WebGPU by default for the Construct editor, where it is used to render the Layout View.
 This will also use the WGSL variants of effects in the editor.
-You can enable this in Settings by changing Enable WebGPU in editor to Yes.
-(Much like the Enable WebGPU project property, this defaults to Auto, which currently means disabled but will in future change to mean enabled.)
+If for any reason you want to go back to using WebGL for the editor, you can do this in Settings by changing Enable WebGPU in editor to No. (Much like the Enable WebGPU project property, this defaults to Auto, which currently means enabled.)

 You can verify WebGPU is in use in the editor by choosing Menu > About > Platform information.
 If the editor is using WebGPU, then the Platform Information dialog will list WebGPU information instead of WebGL information.